XPY-US/Commercial-FirmEsp32/README.md

 ## 🤝 Contributing

-Feel free to:
+Contributions are welcome:

 * Submit firmware builds
-* Add device compatibility notes
+* Add compatibility notes
 * Improve documentation

 ---

-## 📬 Contact / Issues
+## 📬 Issues & Requests

 Use the Issues tab for: